New drug cocktail aims to stop kidney rejection in transplant patients

 Summary

-This study tested whether adding bortezomib to standard treatments (steroids, plasma exchange, and immunoglobulins) can help control chronic antibody-mediated rejection in kidney transplant recipients.
-60 adults who had a kidney transplant and developed donor-specific antibodies were enrolled.
-The goal was to reduce signs of rejection in kidney biopsies and lower harmful antibody levels.
+This study tested whether a drug called bortezomib, given with steroids, plasma exchange, and immunoglobulins, can treat chronic antibody-mediated rejection in kidney transplant recipients.
+The trial included 60 adults who had a kidney transplant and developed donor-specific antibodies.
+The goal was to see if this combination could reduce signs of rejection in kidney tissue and lower harmful antibody levels.

 Disclaimer